romulobordezani/formoose/README.md

 #### Contributing:
 Fell free to fork and submit changes and improvements, also please let me know if you find any [issues](https://github.com/romulobordezani/formoose/issues).

-Also, I got a road-map, help wanted 😊
+Also, feel free to collaborate with the following road map.

 * Flavor to use GraphQl schemas instead of Mongoose Schemas
 * Support casting to transform automatically convertible Types like strings in Dates, Numbers in Strings, etc.
 * Support Schemas parenting and inheritance
 * Support touched, pristine and dirty states natively within the Field Interface
 * Support type inference